 Retaliation.
 Many workers don’t speak up about discrimination in the workplace because they fear retaliation.
 Even though employers aren’t allowed to retaliate against their workers who bring up problems in the work culture, harassment, or any discrimination they’ve faced, it still happens.
 Sometimes HR departments will fire a worker for speaking up or demote them.
 These are illegal actions and would cause a worker to need the help of an employment litigation lawyer.

-We understand how difficult it can be to go up against your employer for being treated poorly or unfairly.
+I understand how difficult it can be to go up against your employer for being treated poorly or unfairly.
 You shouldn’t have had to endure that treatment and deserve to be compensated for everything you had to go through.
-We can fight to protect your rights and ensure that your employer is held accountable for their actions.
+I can fight to protect your rights and ensure that your employer is held accountable for their actions.
 Reach out today.